Life Lines

 CPR for Babies Assessment 2

-Take your time as you go through this assessment read the question as some have more than 1 answer.
-This assessment requires your to score 7 out of 10.
-Your score will appear at the end of the assessment, you can check your answers and a email is sent to you and Life Lines of the result
+Take your time as you go through this assessment.
+Read the question as some have more than 1 answer.
+This assessment requires you to score 7 out of 10.
+Your score will appear at the end of the assessment, you can check your answers, and an email will be sent to you and Life Lines of the results

 GOOD LUCK